Credit Card / Debit Card Fraud

 If you’ve accused of credit card fraud or debit card fraud, Georgetown white collar crime attorneys Michael J. Price can fight for your rights.
 Michael J. Price has over two decades of experience representing the accused.
 They will carefully and diligently research the accusations against you, looking for holes in the accusations and weaknesses in the evidence that could lead to your charges being reduced or dismissed.
-Reach Law Office of Michael J. Price today at (512) 354-1880.
+Reach Law Office of Price & Wiggins, P.C. today at (512) 354-1880.

 Michael J. Price represents Central Texans accused of credit card and debit card fraud across Williamson and Bell Counties, including Georgetown, Round Rock, Leander, Cedar Park, Taylor, Hutto, Killeen, Temple, Belton and Harker Heights.

 Credit Card Fraud in Texas Law